tikv/rfcs/text/2018-10-9-reduce-one-copy-in-grpc-send.md

 This is purely an optimization, no drawbacks.
 The reason why still one copy:

 + Rust manages its own allocated memory's lifetime, and we're not able to disable this
 + C-side uses a ref-count mechanism to manage the lifetime of objects
 + We either need to extend the Rust objects' lifetime or do a copy (see alternatives section)

 # Unresolved questions

-Actuallty I've tried to extend Rust objects' lifetime.
+Actuallty it's possible to extend Rust objects' lifetime.
 This can achieve real zero-copy.

 ## Zero copy

 The basic idea is, extend the data's lifetime by moving it into our context object which is destroyed automatically when one send is complete.
 Then we mark this data (which is stored in a `grpc_slice`) as static on C-side, so the ref-count system won't do the deallocation.

 ### Result

 A feature provided by gRPC called buffer-hint which requires the data to have a much longer lifetime has prevented me from accepting this idea.
 It's too hard to decide how to manage the lifetime in such case (since the time that the data is no longer needed on C-side is too hard to estimate, we'll have to do lots of thread-sync and `if`s).